danyyen/Order-Intelligence/README.md

 # Order Intelligence Pipeline

-A local first Python pipeline that ingests legacy AS400 Excel exports, pseudonymizes sensitive fields through shared identity mappings, validates data quality, and lands approved batches in S3.
+A local first Python pipeline that ingests legacy Excel exports, pseudonymizes sensitive fields through shared identity mappings, validates data quality, and lands approved batches in S3.
 Snowflake, dbt, BI, and ML come next.

+#### Highlights
+- Synthetic datasets included for end-to-end execution
+- Fully reproducible without access to production data
+- No confidential customer or business data included in the repository

+**What's in this repo:** pipeline code, plus small synthetic samples, fewer than twenty rows per dataset, so the pipeline can actually be run end to end without needing real business data.
+The `.gitignore` excludes real data files by default.

 ## Status